elch1k/kharkiv_real_estate_rent_market/README.md

 | Decision Tree               | 1.056401e+07 | 2153.120253  | 0.208963  | 0.999684         | 4.239326      |
 | SVR                         | 1.390981e+07 | 2731.858771  | -0.041571 | -0.037534        | 2614.980070   |

+From the results, we can see that I didn't get a relly amazing metrics on my test data and also I got overfitting with complex model like Random Forest and other boosting models.
+Despite this, we can roughly estimate the rental price.
+Here, among all the models, I would choose Linear Regression as it showed decent performance without significant overfitting.
+While it may not be as complex as the other models, its results were more consistent on both the training and test data.

+Afterward, I also attempted to fine-tune the parameters of the XGBoost model, which led to a noticeably better result.
+With proper tuning, XGBoost can achieve solid performance:
+> Mean Squared Error: 4463633.622977945
+> R2 score: 0.6657614674096606
+So if we choose maximum possible result from here we should use this tunning XGBoost.